ATV UTV Route Application Form (PDF) (2019)

 Download ATV Ordinance here (includes map) (.PDF) (2019) 2.45 MB

 RESOLUTION AMENDING CHAPTER 54, ARTICLE III, DIVISION 1,

 WHEREAS, the Fond du Lac County Board of Supervisors adopted Chapter 54 of the Fond du Lac County Code pertaining to traffic and vehicles, and

-WHEREAS, Wisconsin Statute § 23.33(8) allows counties with respect to highways under their jurisdiction to designate highways as all-terrain vehicle routes and, pursuant to Wis.
+WHEREAS, Wis.
+Stat. § 23.33(11)(am) allows counties with respect to highways under their jurisdiction to designate highways as all-terrain vehicle routes if the speed limit is over 35 miles per hour and, pursuant to Wis.
 Stat. § 23.33(11), counties may enact ordinances regulating all-terrain vehicles and utility terrain vehicles on said designated trails in conformance with Wis.
 Stat. § 23.33, and

 WHEREAS, in order to assure safe use of all-terrain vehicles and utility terrain vehicles, Fond du Lac County staff recommends the following amendments to Chapter 54 be incorporated and adopted into the Fond du Lac County Code:

 - These routes are created pursuant to § 23.33(8)(b), § 23.33(11), and § 59.02, Wis.
 Stat.

 - Criteria for signage on all-terrain vehicle (ATV) and utility terrain vehicle (UTV) routes on County Trunk Highways is adopted pursuant to § 23.33(8)(e) and § 86.07(2), Wis.
 Stat.